zeroc-ice/ice-builder-gradle/README.md

 };
 ```

-Generate a dictionary mapping a string to the slice type Foo:
+Generate a Freeze dictionary that maps a `string` to the Slice type `Test::Foo`:

 ```gradle
 slice {